Frac7/PWA-Shifts/README.md

 There is a special listener in the `service-worker.js` file for the `push` event which handles push notifications from the server.

 ## Get the turns
-Changing the date in the application updates the status of the main component: To react to this change, the client retrieves the information about the shifts for the selected date and updates the user interface using new data.
+Changing the date in the application updates the status of the main component: to react to this change, the client retrieves the information about the shifts for the selected date and updates the user interface using new data.

 # Getting started
 Run the following command: `yarn install && yarn start`